-Vatican Museum was founded in the early 16th century by Pope Julius II and till then it’s displaying art collection gathered by popes.
+Vatican Museum was founded in the early 16th century by Pope Julius II, and till then it’s displaying art collection gathered by popes.
 It has one of the best and biggest art collections in the world.
-The most remarkable exhibits are in collection of the old Roman art (mostly sculptures and mosaics) and Renaissance wall paintings in the private pope’s chambers (Rafael’s Rooms).
+The most remarkable exhibits are in the collection of the old Roman art (mostly sculptures and mosaics) and Renaissance wall paintings in the private pope’s chambers (Rafael’s Rooms).
 Among the old Roman pieces are some very famous ones like the Apollo Belvedere, Belvedere Torso and Laocoön and his sons.

 Ancient mosaics that are now incorporated in the museum floor are also something worth seeing.
 Beside them, ceiling decoration and its optical illusions are amazing.

-It’s good to buy your museum tickets in advance, but you should still count on some waiting in queue at the security check (I wouldn’t advise you to bring large bags or umbrellas, because you will have to pick them back here after your visit, which is quite far away from the place where you’ll finish your visit).
+It’s good to buy your museum tickets in advance, but you should still count on some waiting in queue at the security check (I wouldn’t advise you to bring large bags or umbrellas, because you will have to pick them back here after your visit, which is quite far away from the place where you’ll finish your stay).

 We booked a small group tour in Vatican and our guide took care of the tickets for us.
 There are a lot of companies offering their tours over there.
-We went with Angel Tours and were really happy with organization and our guide, so I would highly recommend them as well (it’s probably good to mention this is not a sponsored post, I am recommending them because I was genuinely amazed with our tour).
+We went with Angel Tours and were really happy with the organization and our guide, so I would highly recommend them as well (it’s probably good to mention this is not a sponsored post, I am recommending them because I was genuinely amazed by our tour).

 #2 – Sistine Chapel

-Sistine Chapel is place where the pope election is taking place, but today is the best known for the amazing wall paintings Michelangelo made there in the early 16th century.
-It’s a beautiful chapel and it’s amazing to see the place he was so passionate about, working day and night alone on that huge project.
+Sistine Chapel is a place where the pope election is taking place, but today is the best known for the amazing wall paintings Michelangelo made there in the early 16th century.
+It’s a beautiful chapel, and it’s amazing to see the place he was so passionate about, working day and night alone on that huge project.
 He painted the whole ceiling and one of the walls and was working on it alone for eight years in total.
 It is even more amazing when you know he was working in the fresco technique, meaning he was painting on the wet mortar and had to paint very quickly.